voxel/voxel-plugins/README.md

 That's it.
 Many voxel.js addon modules already support this convention.
 As long as they do, voxel-plugins will be able to load them.

-## Advanced plugin API
+### Enabling and disabling

-But the real usefulness of voxel-plugins comes in the dynamic enabling/disabling functionality.
+voxel-plugins supports dynamically enabling/disabling plugins, if the individual plugin supports it.
-To support this feature, just implement enable() and disable() methods, and call enable() in your constructor:
+To support it, just implement enable() and disable() methods, and call enable() in your constructor:

     function Foo(game, opts) {
         // initialization and setup here